John Muir and Teddy Roosevelt: A timeless legacy

 As John Muir said, “Any fool can destroy trees.
 They cannot run away, and if they could, they would still be destroyed – chased and hunted down as long as fun or a dollar could be got.”

-It is a disaster to allow our public lands and cultural heritage to disappear forever to make a quick buck for corporations.
+It is a disaster to allow our public lands and cultural heritage to disappear forever to make a quick buck or please a clueless king.

 “We are not building this country of ours for a day.
 It is to last through the ages” – Teddy Roosevelt, 1903.